manuGil/lecture-notes/git-lecture-notes.md

 $ git add count-lines.py
 ```

-> Ignore the warning about replacing LF by CRLF. |
+> Ignore the warning about replacing LF with CRLF. |
-**warning: LF will be replaced by CRLF in count-lines.py.
+**Warning: LF will be replaced by CRLF in count-lines.py.
 The file will have its original line endings in your working directory |**

 ### e.
 Commit Changes